 The underwater noises produced from dredging activities are continuous, broad-band sounds at frequencies mostly below 1 kHz (Todd et al. 2015).
-Underwater noise reviews by CEDA (2011) and WODA (2013) found that suction dredges (similar to the methods being used in this application) produce mostly low frequency, omnidirectional sounds between 100-500 Hz (Figure 6).
-Their bandwidths can fluctuate as low as 20 Hz and as high as 20 kHz as sound levels will be dependent on the specific vessel, the sediment extraction process and the types of sediment being extracted, with coarser gravel causing greater sound levels (WODA 2013, references therein).
+Underwater noise reviews by CEDA (2011) and WODA (2013) found that suction dredges (similar to the methods proposed in this application) produce mostly low frequency, omni-directional sounds between 100-500 Hz (Figure 6).
+Their bandwidths can fluctuate as low as

+20 Hz and as high as 20 kHz as sound levels will be dependent on the specific vessel, the sediment extraction process and the types of sediment being extracted, with coarser gravel causing greater sound levels (WODA 2013, references therein).

-Empirical measurements of the dredger, the Coastal Carrier (the main dredge currently in use), were taken at the consent site while extracting as proposed.
-The average broadband source level was calculated at 170 dB re 1 μ Pa @ 1m with a main energy component between 200 Hz and 2000 Hz (or 2 kHz; Pine 2019).
+Empirical measurements of the dredger, the William Fraser, were taken within an existing offshore consent site 4 while extracting as proposed.
+The average broadband source level was calculated at 168 dB re 1 μ Pa @ 1m with a main energy component between 200 Hz and 2000 Hz (or 2 kHz; Pine 2020a).
 This level is significantly lower than noise levels that are produced by a large ship, which is between 180-190 dB re1 μ Pa rms @ 1 m (OSPAR 2009; Todd et al. 2015; Pine & Styles 2016).